Shashi Wijendra: Personal life

-He is married to a Sinhala lady in 1996 who later converted to Muslim with the name Shaheena.
+Wijendra married a Sinhala woman in 1996 who later converted to Muslim with the name Shaheena.
 The couple have four sons and one daughter.
 In 1996, Haneefa left Sri Lanka and went to Malaysia.
 He returned to Sri Lanka in 2013 and Participated TV Programme on Sirasa TV.
 It was his first public appearance after 17 years.
 He is currently a successful businessman who runs a mahogany project on Dambulla Road, Matale.